PiotrAdamowicz/page-pro/README.md

 1. I had difficulties with that.
 Couldn't find/install dependencies so I bootstrapper project with create react app.

-1. A lot f refactoring, I've used mainly flex few times grid layout.
+1. A lot f refactoring, I've used mainly flexbox but also tried grid few times.

 1. I've used mainly Sass variables no native CSS one's